aws-samples/serverless-patterns/msk-lambda-iam-python-sam/README.md

 * **SAM configuration file [samconfig.toml]**: Name of the configuration file to store configuration information locally
 * **SAM configuration environment [default]**: Environment for storing deployment information locally

-You should get a message "Successfully created/updated stack - <StackName> in <Region>" if all goes well
+You should get a message "Successfully created/updated stack - <StackName> in <Region>" if all goes well.

+Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 ## How it works